hpc-gridware/clusterscheduler/doc/markdown/man/man5/sge_access_list.md

 ## *entries*

-The entries parameter contains the comma separated list of those UNIX users (see *user_name* in xxqs_name_sxx_types(1)) or those UNIX groups that are assigned to the access list or the department.
+The *entries* parameter contains the comma separated list of those UNIX users (see *user_name* in xxqs_name_sxx_types(1)) or those UNIX groups that are assigned to the access list or the department.

 By default, only a user's primary UNIX group is considered to gain/reject access.
 Supplementary groups are only considered if the parameter `ENABLE_SUP_GRP_EVAL=1` is defined as *qmaster_param* in the configuration.

-Symbolic names are allowed.
 A group is differentiated from a username by prefixing the group name with a '@' sign.
 For UNIX groups that have no symbolic name it is allowed to specify the '@' character followed by the UNIX group ID.

 Pure access lists allow enlisting any user or group in any access list.

-When using departments, each user or group enlisted may only be enlisted in one department, in order to ensure a unique assignment of jobs to departments.
-To jobs whose users do not match with any of the users or groups enlisted under entries the *defaultdepartment* is assigned, if existing.
-Please note that even if `ENABLE_SUP_GRP_EVAL=1` is defined, only the primary group is used to assign a department to users jobs.
+When using departments, each user or group enlisted *should* only be enlisted in one department, in order to ensure a unique assignment of jobs to departments.
+It is allowed to enlist a user or group in multiple departments, but this will automatically lead to a random assignment of jobs to departments if the submitting user of a job does not specify a department explicitly using the `-dept` switch during job submission.

+If a user does not belong to any department, the *defaultdepartment* is assigned, if existing.

+Displaying commands like qstat(1) and qhost(1) allow to provide a department specific view by using the `-sdv` switch.
+Those commands will then show hosts/queues/job information in the context of the department and access lists the user belongs to.

 # SEE ALSO

-xxqs_name_sxx_intro(1), xxqs_name_sxx_types(1), qconf(1), xxqs_name_sxx_pe(5), xxqs_name_sxx_queue_conf(5).
+xxqs_name_sxx_intro(1), xxqs_name_sxx_types(1), qconf(1), qsub(1), xxqs_name_sxx_pe(5), xxqs_name_sxx_queue_conf(5).

 # COPYRIGHT